- We, or the author, purchased this item.

-This is definitely a sensitive-skin friendly sunscreen that is designed for outdoor use and will provide a very high level of protection, even when swimming (it’s waterproof).
+This is definitely a sensitive-skin friendly sunscreen that is designed for outdoor use and will provide a very high level of protection, even when swimming (it’s water-resistant).
 If you were looking for a comfortable sunscreen product to use on your face every day, I don’t think that’s the idea behind this one.

 (the PA is not mentioned, but based on the packaging, the brand states that the UV protection is strong, so I guess it’s probably a PA ++++)

 A fluid cream, but quite rich.
 It absorbs rather quickly when massaged in, leaving no white cast but the finish is super shiny.
 It leaves a greasy film on the skin.

 – Uvinul T 150: filters UVB.